Jul 19, 2018

 Upon successful completion of this course the student will be able to:

-5. Recognize factors that affect procedures and results and take appropriate actions within predetermined limits.
+- Recognize the preanalytical, analytical, and postanalytical factors that impact procedures and results and take appropriate actions within predetermined limits.

-12. Demonstrate competence in performing tests, assays, and procedures as specified in the department policy manual.
+- Demonstrate competence in performing tests, assays, and procedures as specified in the associated clinical objectives list.